fnpen/wordpress-modern-settings-page-boilerplate/README.md

 npm run start
 ```

+# 🥳

+Have a great time with developing!

 > The bundle will be rebuilt on any file change.

 Use the next command to build the bundle in production mode: